Workday/canvas-kit/modules/react/tokens/README.md

 Canvas Kit v5 introduced `rem` units (instead of `px`) to our type tokens.
-This update follows the guidance [from the WCAG spec](https://www.w3.org/TR/WCAG21/#resize-text) and provides better support for users who rely on zooming.
+This update follows the guidance [from the WCAG spec](https://www.w3.org/TR/WCAG21/#resize-text) and provides better support for users who change their browser's default font size.
 If you'd like to learn more about `rem` and relative units, you can review this [documentation](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#ems_and_rems).